Avantika0912/Blood-Donor-Crud-database-system/README.md

 How to Run
 1. Open terminal or command prompt
 2. Navigate to the folder where main.py is saved
-3. Run the program using:
+3. Run the program using: python

+Name: Avantika
+Registration number:25MIP10025